Champagne Limestone Filtering

 Meat Pot for Dairy Soup

 I have received several conflicting answers to the following question, and desperately need a clarification.
-I have a fleishig pot which has not been used for over 24 hours, and I cooked a pareve soup in it.
-Can I pour the soup into milchig dishes and then add sour cream to the soup?
+I have a fleishig pot which has not been used for over 24 hours, and I want to cook a pareve soup in it, and then pour it into milchig dishes where I’ll add sour cream.
+Is that permitted?

 No. Since the pot is fleishig, one may not cook soup in it with intention of then adding dairy items into it.